Breaking Free: How to Get Rid of the Yellow Heart on Snapchat?

 Turn a Yellow Heart into a Red Heart

-If you don’t like how the Yellow Heart looks, then maybe you like the Red Heart?
-The Yellow Heart isn’t the end of your friendship relationship on Snapchat.
+If you don’t like how the Yellow Heart looks, maybe you’ll prefer the Red Heart.
+The Yellow Heart isn’t the end of your friendship on Snapchat.

-If you maintain a Yellow Heart for more than two weeks, it transforms into a Red Heart to signify the “bestest friends“.
+If you maintain a Yellow Heart for more than two weeks, it transforms into a Red Heart, signifying “bestest friends.”

-In time, you’ll get a Smirking Smiling face, which means you’re not returning the favor of talking to them as much as they talk to you.
-Cheeky on your part, but it gets the job done.
+Over time, you’ll get a Smirking Smiling face, which means you’re not engaging with them as much as they engage with you.
+It may be cheeky, but it gets the job done.

 Conclusion